-If you have any questions on what it takes to be an AVLL Umpire feel free to reach out to the guys in charge:
+If you have any questions on what it takes to be an AVLL Umpire feel free to reach out to the umpires in charge:

 Most importantly, you must have been approved with a background check and have the appropriate access in the website to umpire games.
-These efforts must completed each year, so if you have not done either of these, please reach out to Bill or Robert to get this taken care of quickly (links below).
+These efforts must completed each year, so if you have not done either of these, please reach out to Robert or Tim to get this taken care of quickly (links on this page).

 To sign up for games please click here on Master Schedule or under Home Plate on the left.
 Games that still require an umpire will list will display a drop down box to the right.

 Simply click on the drop down arrow and select the umpire position.
 You will receive an email confirmation of your volunteer signup.

 You can limit the master schedule calendar view to only display games by clicking the check box for "Show games only" at the top of the calendar listings.
 Also, if you don't see games that you'd expect to see, make sure and clear the filters under the options link on the right side of the page.

 -Send an email to to request a background check start the process of becoming an umpire.

 Each coach, administrator, and umpire, or other game official of Little League is required to successfully complete the Heads Up Concussion Training AND the Sudden Cardiac Arrest Prevention education ... at least once, either online or in person, before supervising an athlete in an Little League.
 Once the training is complete, please email/submit the certificates to .